+44 (0)1223 334 898

 Bikes

 Bikes are the most useful form of transport in Cambridge, enabling you to reach all parts of the University within minutes.
-However, there are many competing cyclists, cars taxis, and buses on busy and narrow roads.
+However, there are often many competing cyclists, cars, taxis and buses on busy and narrow roads.
 So note the following carefully, in order to enjoy cycling in the city, retain your bike and stay alive!
 UK rules and government advice are given in the Highway Code.
+See below for details of a bike rental scheme.

-(a) Safety.
-You must use lights after dark, and are strongly advised to wear a helmet and reflective clothing or bands.
-These cost very little, and could literally save your life.
-Note that the police can fine you for riding without lights.
+• Safety – You must use lights after dark, and are strongly advised to wear a helmet and reflective clothing or bands.
+These cost very little, and could save your life.
+The police can fine you for riding without lights.

-(b) Security.
-Always use a good strong lock, preferably a D-lock, especially in public places.
-Some people use two, to secure the frame and both wheels.
+• Security – Always use a strong lock or locks, especially in public places.
 Unfortunately bike theft is common, and has even occurred on the College site.
 To make things easier if your bike is stolen:

-(ii) keep receipt of purchase, note any details, and take a photo;
+• keep receipt of purchase and take a photo/description

-(c) Registration.
-You must register your bike with Hughes Hall.
-The Porters’ team administers the scheme.
-At registration, you should hand in a completed registration form and you will be issued with a tag with a unique number for you to attach to your cycle.
-If you pass your bike on to another student, please ensure that the Head Porter is informed.
-Occasionally all bikes left in College are checked, and those without a college number are removed.
+• Registration – You must register your bike with Hughes Hall.
+The Porters administer the scheme.
+At registration, you should hand in a completed registration form and you will be issued with a tag with a unique number for you to attach to your bike.
+If you pass your bike on to another student, please ensure that the Porters are informed.
+Occasionally all bikes left in College are checked, and those without a tag may be removed.

-(d) Bike racks.
-Please use these.
+• Bike racks Please use these.
 Note that if you leave your bike where this is prohibited (including in buildings), it will be removed and you may be fined.

 Cars

 Cambridge was not designed for the car, and has very limited parking.
-So in principle students are strongly discouraged from bringing a car or any other vehicle.
-The two main exceptions at Hughes Hall are PGCE and CGCM students, who need cars for placements or clinical work.
-Any other student who wishes to park in College must make their case to their Tutor.
+So students are strongly discouraged from bringing a car or any other vehicle with them.
+The two main exceptions at Hughes Hall are PGCE and CGCM students who need cars for placements or clinical work.
+Any other student who wishes to park in College must gain approval from their Tutor.
+Following approval, you will need to arrange the following:

-(a) University Licence.
-This is required for all students who have not yet reached MA status, which generally means graduates under 24 and undergraduates, and is granted by the university’s Proctors.
+• University Motor Licence – This is required for all students who have not yet reached MA status, which generally means graduates under 24 and undergraduates, and is granted by the university’s Proctors.
 To apply, you first need a signed slip from the Senior Tutor.

-(b) College Parking Permit.
-Download and complete the HH Parking Form, then email it as indicated.
+• College Parking Permit – Download and complete the HH Parking Form, then email it as indicated.
 Permits are £40 per term.

-(c) College Visitor Parking Permit.
-If you need this, contact the Porters’ Lodge before your visitor arrives.
+• College Visitor Parking Permit – If you need this, please contact the Porters’ Lodge before your visitor arrives.

 Buses